 The wine subscription category has been growing over the past several years.
 Since 2015, the industry has experienced a spike in sales each November and December.
 In December 2019, total sales for the wine subscription industry were 45 percent greater than average monthly sales from the previous 11 months.

-Wine subscription sales have grown even more in 2020, coinciding with the COVID-19 outbreak.
+Wine subscription services have grown even more in 2020, coinciding with the COVID-19 outbreak.
 Industry sales reached an all-time high in May and have remained elevated throughout the pandemic.
 Even as spending has been leveling off over the past few months, total sales in September 2020 were more than one and a half times that of December 2019.

 Wine subscription customers have doubled since 2019